imanfs/flood-monitoring/README.md

 # flood-monitoring
-Real-time Flood-monitoring from Environmental Agency API
+Real-time Flood-monitoring using the Environmental Agency's REST API